-Along with Mount Mitchell, the hike that leads to the majestic 70-foot Crabtree Falls is one of the most popular in the area.
+Along with Mount Mitchell, the hike that leads to the majestic 70-foot Crabtree Falls is one of the most popular in the area (along with Linville Falls).
 The trailhead has ample parking and is right off the Blue Ridge Parkway at Mile Post 339.5.

 It’s about 1.6 miles to the falls and 0.9 back if you take the loop, making it about 2.5 miles total.
 You’ll be tempted to play in the magic cascades and scale the rocks.

 We recommend using extreme caution here and bringing suitable footwear, as you won’t have good cell service here if any at all.

 Read more: The Best Waterfalls in North Carolina

 If you’d rather drive, you can easily drive up to Mount Mitchell’s peak at 6,684 feet inside the State Park.
 Mount Mitchell State Park encompasses 4,789 acres of a beautiful spruce-fir forest at high elevations.